 Another reason this question makes sense is that there is an inherent ethical concern of “is this gaming the system?”
 The question of ethics is a separate matter, but it does make sense to ask if buying tradelines is legal.

-First, Tradeline Supply Company, LLC does not give legal advice and is not an authority on being able to definitively say what is legal and what is not.
-However, we will reference what other authorities have said about this industry to show what their conclusions and comments have been.
+When it comes to the question of whether tradelines are legal, first, Tradeline Supply Company, LLC does not give legal advice and is not an authority on being able to definitively say what is legal and what is not.
+However—to help better frame tradeline legality common understandings—we share references below to what some government authorities have said about tradeline legality.

 As a result of this congressional hearing, the Fair Isaac Corporation reversed their stance, saying “After consulting with the Federal Reserve Board and the Federal Trade Commission earlier this year, Fair Isaac has decided to include consideration of authorized user trade lines present on the credit report…”

 The main factor that led to the Fair Isaac Corporation changing their position is the Equal Credit Opportunity Act of 1974 (ECOA) and specifically Regulation B of that statute.
 ECOA prohibits FICO from discriminating based on marital status, and since most financial institutions do not distinguish whether an authorized user is a spouse or not, often, all authorized user accounts are considered.

 Therefore, as this illustrates, there are federal statutes that complicate the legal opposition against tradelines.

 Two years later, in 2010, the Federal Reserve Board (FRB) conducted a large-scale study on the impacts of “piggybacking credit.”
 They concluded that although consumers with thin or short credit files may potentially benefit from piggybacking, overall, piggybacking does not have a large effect on credit scores.
 Essentially, they found that piggybacking does not significantly affect the credit industry.